2008 NASCAR Sprint Cup Series: Centurion Boats at The Glen

 The Centurion Boats at The Glen, the second and final road course race of the season, was held on August 10 at Watkins Glen International in the New York village of said racetrack.
 Qualifying was canceled due to rain, and the field was set by the rulebook.
-Kyle Busch swept both road races with his eighth Cup win and sixteenth overall in all three major series, and clinched the top position in the Chase for the Cup.
+Kyle Busch swept both road races with his eighth Cup win and sixteenth overall in all three major series, and clinched the top position in the Chase for the Sprint Cup.

 Failed to make race as qualifying was cancelled due to rain: Boris Said (#60) and Brian Simo (#34).

 3M Performance 400

-The 3M Performance 400 was held August 19 at Michigan International Speedway in Brooklyn, Michigan.
+The 3M Performance 400 was held August 17 at Michigan International Speedway in Brooklyn, Michigan.
 Team Red Bull's first pole position was earned by Brian Vickers in qualifying.
 A veritable parade of Roush Fenway Racing was led by race winner Carl Edwards, as four of the top five were all from the RFR stable and all five made the top ten.

 Failed to qualify: Johnny Sauter (#08).